LLNL/HPC-Tutorials/mpi/environment_management_routines.md

 author: Blaise Barney, Lawrence Livermore National Laboratory
 ---

-This group of routines is used for interrogating and setting the MPI execution environment, and covers an assortment of purposes, such as initializing and terminating the MPI environment, querying a rank's identity, querying the MPI library's version, etc. Most of the commonly used ones are described below.
+This group of routines is used for interrogating and setting the MPI execution environment, and covers an assortment of purposes, such as initializing and terminating the MPI environment, querying a rank's identity, querying the MPI library's version, etc. Some of the commonly used ones are described below.

 [**MPI_Init**](MPI_INIT.txt)